EDITOR’S NOTE: Updated February 2019 with a few follow-up details about our warranty experience.

 June 4, 2018: My check arrived in the mail exactly two weeks later, about 10-11 business days.
 It was for $35, which was $5 more than I expected.

 To briefly recap: the supplier was initially nonresponsive to my multiple attempts to contact them via email, phone, and text message.
 Eventually, I could not even leave them voicemail messages because their mailbox was full.
 I then contacted Aldi directly to inform them about their nonresponsive supplier.
 Ten days after I contacted Aldi, I got a voicemail message from a man who said he was from Fulfillment Services USA.
 He stated that Aldi had contacted him to let him know I needed assistance with a desk drawer with a dent, but my efforts to return the contact were futile (full voicemail box) or went unanswered (text message).
 I called Aldi a few weeks later to let them know I still was having difficulty reaching their supplier.
 About a month later, I got another call from Fulfillment Services USA offering me compensation of half the purchase price of my desk, with the offer of sending a replacement drawer front when they become available in several months.
 The caller was friendly and helpful, and I received a check in the mail for a little over half of my purchase price two weeks later.
+Nearly eight months later, I have not received any replacement parts for the desk like the caller offered to eventually try to send, and I don’t expect to receive any replacement parts at this point, but I’m okay with that because of the check.

 Along the way, we did a little digging to find out who the company providing the warranty actually is.